Multilevel quadrature for elliptic parametric partial differential equations in case of polygonal approximations of curved domains: Introduction

 \section{Introduction}

 The present article is concerned with the numerical solution of elliptic parametric second order boundary value problems of the form

-where \(D\subset\mathbb{R}^n\) denotes the spatial domain and \(\square\subset\mathbb{R}^m\) denotes the parameter domain.
+where \(D\subset\mathbb{R}^d\) denotes the spatial domain and \({{\Gamma}}\subset\mathbb{R}^m\) denotes the parameter domain.
 Prominent representatives of such problems arise from recasting boundary value problems with random data, like random diffusion coefficients, random right hand sides and even random domains.
-A high-dimensional parametric boundary value problem of the form \eqref{eq:modprob1} is then derived by inserting the truncated \KL expansion, see e.g.\ \cite{BNT,BTZ,FST,HPS14b,MK}.
-Thus, the computation of the solution's statistics amounts to a high-dimensional Bochner integration problem which can be dealt with by quadrature methods.
-Any quadrature method requires the repeated evaluation of the integrand in different sample or quadrature points, corresponding to the solution of \eqref{eq:modprob1} with respect to a specific realization of the parameter \({\bf y}\in\square\).
+A high-dimensional parametric boundary value problem of the form \eqref{eq:modprob1} is then derived by inserting the truncated \KL expansion of the random data, see e.g.\ \cite{BNT,BTZ,FST,HPS14b,MK}.
+Hence, the computation of quantities of interest amounts to a high-dimensional Bochner integration problem.
+The latter can be dealt with by quadrature methods.
+Since every quadrature method requires the repeated evaluation of the integrand for different sample or quadrature points, we have to compute the solution to \eqref{eq:modprob1} with respect to many different values of the parameter \({\bs y}\in{{\Gamma}}\).

-An efficient approach to deal with the quadrature problem is the multilevel Monte Carlo method (MLMC) which has been developed in \cite{BSZ,G,GW,H,H2}.
+An efficient approach to deal with the quadrature problem is the multilevel Monte Carlo method (MLMC), which has been developed in \cite{BSZ,G,GW,H,H2}.
 As first observed in \cite{GH,HPS1}, this approach mimics a certain sparse grid approximation between the physical space and the parameter space.
-Thus, the extension to the multilevel quasi-Monte Carlo method and even more general multilevel quadrature methods is obvious.
-In the latter cases, we require extra regularity of the solution in terms of spaces of dominant mixed derivatives, c.f.\ \cite{HPS1,HPS2,KSS3} for example.
-This extra regularity is available for important classes of parametric problems, see \cite{CDS} for the case of affine elliptic diffusion coefficients and \cite{HS11} for the case of log-normally distributed diffusion coefficients.
-In this article, for the sake of clarity in presentation, we will focus on affine elliptic diffusion problems as they occur from the discretization of uniformly elliptic random diffusion coefficients.
-Nevertheless, our ideas can be extended to more general parametric diffusion problems in a straightforward manner.
+Thus, the extension to the multilevel quasi-Monte Carlo (MLQMC) method and even more general multilevel quadrature methods is obvious.
+In this article, we focus on such deterministic quadrature methods, which, in particular, require extra regularity of the solution in terms of spaces of dominant mixed derivatives, cf.\ \cite{HPS1,HPS2,KSS3} for example.
+This extra regularity is available for important classes of parametric problems, see {\cite{CDS,CDS11}} for the case of affine elliptic diffusion coefficients and \cite{HS11} for the case of log-normally distributed diffusion coefficients.
+For the sake of clarity in presentation, we shall focus here on affine elliptic diffusion problems as they occur from the discretization of uniformly elliptic random diffusion coefficients.
+We put our emphasis on the rigorous error and regularity analysis of the fully discrete solution, taking into account the effect of polygonal approximations to a curved physical domain and the numerical approximation of the bilinear form.